Create better/more visible documentation for WooThemes

 Woo themes uses Screenr to host their videos.

-#4 Updated by scott voth about 8 years ago
+#4 Updated by scott voth over 8 years ago

 Actually, I found Vimeo has many of the same videos, and much easier to embed! http://codex.commons.gc.cuny.edu/blogs/themes/woo-themes/